gmluqa/Smart-Mart-Backend/README.md

 The database is a MySQL, that uses Sequelize as an ORM to establish the connection.
 The api's component is all handled through Express.js.

+If you would like to see this in production, please direct yourself to the following repository -> https://github.com/gmluqa/Smart-Mart-Frontend

 ![database diagram](./readme/img/ER_Diagram.png)

 ## Set-up for local deployment/development